 He passed away at age 76 on Aug.
 28, 1940 and was buried at Walnut Hill Cemetery following a funeral services at Jones Mill Methodist Church.
 In an obituary, the Connellsville Daily Courier said he was "a retired farmer the past 10 years" and had "spent nearly 50 years of his life in and around Jones Mill."

-The federal census of 1910 shows the Bittners living next to Minnie's parents in the Indian Creek District of Donegal, Westmoreland County.
+The federal census of 1910 shows the Bittners living next to Minnie's parents in Jones Mills in the Indian Creek District of Donegal, Westmoreland County.
 As with his father in law, Emerson made a living as a laborer performing odd jobs.